ins0mniaque/srcenv/srcenv.1.md

 :   Format the output as a Bash script.

+clink

+:   Format the output as a Clink/Windows Command shell script.

 cmd, command

 :   Format the output as a Windows Command shell script.